 The temple is located in the middle of Mt.
 Daishi.
 There are two ways to get to the temple.
 The first way is climbing the pilgrimage path consisting of around 500 staircases.
 At the trailhead, wooden/bamboo sticks are placed for you to borrow.
-As most people won’t want to spend 10 to 15 minutes climbing, you will most likely have the entire path to yourself!
+Most people won’t want to spend 10 to 15 minutes climbing, so you will most likely have the entire path to yourself!

 You can also utilize the ropeway and get off at Onsenji Station (温泉寺駅).
 After you have your fill of the peaceful atmosphere and beautiful scenery around the temple, either walk or take the ropeway down.

-Of course, you can hike all the way down from the summit, but if you choose to do so, it is better to have proper knee protection gear.
+Of course, you can walk all the way down from the summit, but if you choose to do so, it is better to have proper knee protection gear.

-To see the more than two meters tall Kannon statue that Dōchi Shōnin (道智上人) enshrined here, visit Onsenji during the Onsen Festival (温泉まつり) on the 23rd and the 24th of April.
+To see the more than two meters tall Kannon statue where Dōchi Shōnin (道智上人) is enshrined here, visit Onsenji during the Onsen Festival (温泉まつり) on the 23rd and the 24th of April.
 Otherwise, the National Important Cultural Property is only shown to the public once every 33 years.

 Also, there is a hot spring drinking fountain at Yakushidō Hall (薬師堂), close to the foot of Mt.
 Daishi.
 It is said drinking the onsen is good for chronic gastrointestinal disease and chronic constipation.

-- You can also get a combo ticket for 400 yen that allows you access to Kinosaki Museum of Art (城崎美術館)
+- You can also get a combo ticket for 400 yen that allows you access to the Kinosaki Museum of Art (城崎美術館).